akspha/getting_and_cleaning_data_project/CodeBook.md

 build this data set.

-run_analysis.R extracts column names that contain -mean() or std() as a suffix to implement "extracts only the measurements on the mean and standard deviation for each measurement"
+run_analysis.R extracts column names that contain -mean() or std() as a suffix to implement "extracts only the measurements on the mean and standard deviation for each measurement".

 Please note:
-There are no units because the dataset was obtained by manipulating a dataset(UCI HAR Dataset) with normalized values
+There are no units because the dataset was obtained by manipulating a dataset(UCI HAR Dataset) with normalized values.

 ###Following are the field names:
 * Activity